mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/installation/_index.md

 - [CMake](https://cmake.org) 3.2 or later
 - [boost](https://www.boost.org) headers (optional)

-We currently test the driver on the following platforms:

-- Linux with clang 3.8 and 6.0, GCC 5.4 and 7.5
-- macOS with Apple clang 11.0 using Boost 1.70.0
-- Windows with Visual Studio 2015 using Boost 1.60.0 and Visual Studio 2017

-Versions older than the ones listed may not work and are not supported; use them at your own risk.

-Versions newer than the ones listed above should work; if you have problems, please file a bug report via [JIRA](https://jira.mongodb.org/browse/CXX/).
+If you encounter build failures or other problems with a platform configuration that meets the above prerequisites, please file a bug report via [JIRA](https://jira.mongodb.org/browse/CXX/).

 ## Installation